-At The Baltimore Aquarium, Climate Change Presents Challenges Both Inside And Out
+At Baltimore's National Aquarium, Climate Change Presents Challenges Inside And Out

-At The Baltimore Aquarium, Climate Change Presents Challenges Both Inside And Out
+At Baltimore's National Aquarium, Climate Change Presents Challenges Inside And Out

 Three years ago, the National Aquarium in Baltimore made a big announcement.
 After a public backlash against marine animal parks brought on by the documentary Blackfish, the aquarium decided to move its prized pod of dolphins to a first-of-its-kind sanctuary.